This post may contain affiliate links, which means I may earn some money if you click on one.

 Apples grown on columnar trees are normal sized, though less fruit is produced when compared to a standard sized or even dwarf tree.
 These unique trees they can be expensive to buy, but it’s well worth the expense because columnar apple trees can be depended on to produce fruit for up to 20 years.

 Planting Columnar Apple Trees

-Grow columnar apples in an appropriate sized container about 20″ wide and 20″ deep.
+Grow columnar apples in an appropriate sized large container about 20″ wide and 20″ deep.